krishanthisera/CKS-Challenges/challenge-01.md

     phase: Pending
 ```

-Then, the pvc should be replaced with the new definetion
+Then, the pvc should be replaced with the new definition

 ```sh
   k replace -f alpha-pvc.yaml --force